IBM Cloud Docs

 Data storage and encryption in Veeam Availability Suite service for VMware Shared

 VMware Shared is no longer available for new deployments.
-Existing instances will continue to be supported until 15 January 2025.
+Existing instances are supported until 15 January 2025.
 Ensure that you migrate all your VMware Shared resources to IBM Cloud® for VMware Cloud Foundation as a Service by 15 January 2025.
 For more information, see End of Support for VMware Shared deployments.

 If you have a VMware Shared instance, you can get extra services, such as Veeam Availability Suite™, which is relevant to data storage and encryption.